Market Like a Thought Leader: Design Funnels Ecosystems Worthy of Your Boldest Ideas

 Note:

-This guide is designed for knowledge-based business owners (consultants, coaches, authors, course creators, speakers) who believe they are called to do high-impact work.
+This guide is designed for idea-based business owners (authors, speakers, program/certification creators, trainers, consultants, and coaches) who feel called to do high-impact work.
 If you love what you do (and have been doing it for more than a year), think about it even when you’re trying to go to sleep, and potentially even consider it “your life’s work” . . . you’re in the right place.
 Your goal is to help people transform the way they do things and this guide will help.

 P.S.